shielsr/final-project/documentation.md

 # Audio metadata
 I wanted to show audio metadate in a few places.
 The duration and file size are saved in seconds and bytes, so need to be formatted.
 I wrote standard JS to format them, and to make the formatters available to all components I created a utils/metadata.js file.

+# Moving AssemblyAI API call from React to Django
+I built the original prototype full in React.
+This included the transcription API call to AssemblyAI.
+On Yoni's advice, I moved it from React to Django.
+This avoided security concerns.
+[SAY MORE HERE]